mpsuzuki/fehQlibs-mirror/dnsstub/README.md

 Sample for the file /etc/dnsrewrite:

-#annything.local -> me
+\#annything.local -> me
--.example.com:me
+\-.example.com:me
-# me -> 127.0.0.1
+\# me -> 127.0.0.1
-=me:127.0.0.1
+\=me:127.0.0.1
-# any.name.a -> any.name.af.mil
+\# any.name.a -> any.name.af.mil
-*.a:.af.mil
+\*.a:.af.mil
-# any-name-without-dots -> any-name-without-dots.heaven.af.mil
+\# any-name-without-dots -> any-name-without-dots.heaven.af.mil
-?:.heaven.af.mil
+\?:.heaven.af.mil
-# remove trailing dot
+\# remove trailing dot
-*.:
+\*.:

 and DJB's explanations are given here:

 Instructions are followed in order, each at most once.
 There are four types of instructions:

-=post:new means that the host name post is replaced by new.
+\=post:new means that the host name post is replaced by new.
-*post:new means that any name of the form prepost is replaced by prenew.
+\*post:new means that any name of the form prepost is replaced by prenew.
-?post:new means that any name of the form prepost, where pre does not contain dots or brackets, is replaced by prenew.
+\?post:new means that any name of the form prepost, where pre does not contain dots or brackets, is replaced by prenew.
--post:new means that any name of the form prepost is replaced by new.
+\-post:new means that any name of the form prepost is replaced by new.

-Erwin Hoffmann, October 2020.
+Erwin Hoffmann, July 2022.